sjp38/linux/for_damon_patches/cv.rst

 primitives and use it, or simply use Idle Page Tracking.

 Nonetheless, RFC patchsets[1] for the physical memory address space primitives is already available.
-It also support user memory same to Idle Page Tracking.
+It also supports user memory same to Idle Page Tracking.

 [1] https://lore.kernel.org/linux-mm/20200831104730.28970-1-sjpark@amazon.com/